apache/beam/contributor-docs/code-change-guide.md

 1. Testing code changes locally

-2. Building Beam artifacts with modified Beam code and using it for pipelines
+2. Building Beam artifacts with modified Beam code and using the modified code for pipelines

 # Repository structure

-The Apache Beam GitHub repository (Beam repo) is pretty much a "mono repo", containing everything in the Beam project, including the SDK, test infrastructure, dashboards, the [Beam website](https://beam.apache.org), the [Beam Playground](https://play.beam.apache.org), and so on.
+The Apache Beam GitHub repository (Beam repo) is, for the most part, a "mono repo": it contains everything in the Beam project, including the SDK, test infrastructure, dashboards, the [Beam website](https://beam.apache.org), the [Beam Playground](https://play.beam.apache.org), and so on.

 ## Gradle quick start

-The Beam repo is a single Gradle project that contains all components, including Python, Go, the website, etc. It is useful to familiarize yourself with the concept of Gradle project structure: https://docs.gradle.org/current/userguide/multi_project_builds.html
+The Beam repo is a single Gradle project that contains all components, including Python, Go, the website, etc. It is useful to familiarize yourself with the Gradle project structure: https://docs.gradle.org/current/userguide/multi_project_builds.html

 ### Gradle key concepts

-* project: folder with build.gradle
+Grade uses the following key concepts:

+* **project**: a folder that contains the `build.gradle` file
-* task: defined in build.gradle
+* **task**: an action defined in the `build.gradle` file
-* plugin: run in project build.gradle, pre-defined tasks and hierarchies
+* **plugin**: runs in the project's `build.gradle` and contains predefined tasks and hierarchies

 For example, common tasks for a Java project or subproject include:

-- compileJava
+- `compileJava`
-- compileTestJava
+- `compileTestJava`
-- test
+- `test`
-- integrationTest
+- `integrationTest`

-To run a Gradle task, the command is `./gradlew -p <project path> <task>` or equivalently, `./gradlew :project:path:task_name`.
+To run a Gradle task, the command is `./gradlew -p <project path> <task>` or `./gradlew :project:path:task_name`.
 For example:

 ```
 ./gradlew -p sdks/java/core compileJava